February 23, 2022

 If the service life of the M1911A1 and M9 are any indication, the M17 will have a lengthy run as the standard U.S. military sidearm, and early issued examples will only gain more collector interest.
 Available this May.

 Firearm collectors and history buffs tend to be kindred spirits.
-Whether it be a U.S. Property marked 1911 or a surplus M17, owning a piece of American military history is a goal of many.
+Whether it be a U.S. Property marked 1911s or M17 surplus pistols, owning a piece of American military history is a goal of many.
 Sig Sauer took the initiative and provided an easier route to achieve that goal, and arms collectors from around the world eagerly compete for a chance to acquire one of these fantastic pistols.

 Please login to post a comment.